• Skip to primary navigation

 Ingredients

-• Lime Juice: I used freshly squeezed lime juice.
+• Lime Juice: We used freshly squeezed lime juice.
 It's important never to use bottled or concentrated juice, as it has an inferior flavor compared to the freshly squeezed juice.
-See the "Pro Tips" section of this post for my tips on squeezing the most juice from limes.
+See the "Pro Tips" section of this post for our tips on squeezing the most juice from limes.

-• Salt: Chipotle uses kosher salt, but I chose margarita salt instead, as its thinner flakes stick to the chips a lot better.
+• Salt: Chipotle uses kosher salt, but we chose margarita salt instead, as its thinner flakes stick to the tortilla chips a lot better.
 Feel free to use either one, but if you want the salt to stick the best, use margarita salt.

 • Deep Frying Oil: Chipotle uses sunflower oil to cook their chips, but feel free to use any high-heat oil.
-I used peanut oil for this recipe, and the chips turned out delicious!
-Other healthy high smoke oils are refined olive oil, avocado and palm oil.
+We used peanut oil for this recipe, and the chips turned out delicious!
+Healthy options are refined olive or avocado.

 What kind of chips does Chipotle use?